ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 because that could mean that the protocol is effectively unable to operate end-to-end.

-To that end, network elements MUST only update the content of datagrams on a given address tuple a few times each monitoring period.
+To that end, SCONE Network elements MUST only update the content of datagrams on a given address tuple a few times each monitoring period.
-Network elements MAY update more often immediately after a change in their throughput advice, to reduce the reaction time from senders.
+SCONE Network elements MAY update more often immediately after a change in their throughput advice, to reduce the reaction time from senders.